Airtnp/Notes/Papers/System/mesos.md

 * perform well when
   * framework scale up/down elastically
   * task durations are homogeneous
-  * frameworks perfer all nodes equally
+  * frameworks prefer all nodes equally
 * Mesos can emulate a centralized scheduler that performs fair sharing across frameworks
 * Mesos can handle heterogeneous task durations without impacting the performance of frameworks with short tasks
 * Framework incentives
 * _Framework ramp-up time_: time it takes a new framework to achieve its allocation
 * _Job completion time_: time it takes a job to complete, assuming 1 job per framework
-* _System utilization_: total cluster utilizaton
+* _System utilization_: total cluster utilization
 * _Scale up_: frameworks can elastically increase their allocation to take advantage of free resources
-* _Scale down_: frameworks can relinquish resources without significantlly impacting their performance
+* _Scale down_: frameworks can relinquish resources without significantly impacting their performance
 * _Minimum allocation_: frameworks require a certain minimum # of slots before they can start using their slots
 * _Task distribution_: distribution of the task duration
 * workload dimensions: elasticity (elastic vs rigid)s & task duration distribution (homogeneous vs heterogeneous)